-It’s no secret that at present, it’s not difficult to move companies between destinations and to take advantage of the fact that individual countries have started to create "competitive advantages" for companies that reside in them.
-In fact, it looks like some countries are targeting the creation of international agreements preventing double taxation of their residents, and others try to reduce taxation as much as possible.
-Guess which countries entrepreneurs are the most successful?
+It’s no secret that at present, it’s not difficult to move offshore companies between destinations and to take advantage of the fact that individual countries have started to create "competitive advantages" for companies that reside in them.
+In fact, it looks like some countries are targeting the creation of international agreements preventing double taxation of their residents, and others try tax optimisation to reduce taxation as much as possible.
+Guess in which countries entrepreneurs are the most successful?

 The benefits of using offshore companies can include:

 - Asset and privacy protection, protection of real ownership

 (Example: Company Ltd owned by a Cypriot company whose identity is known and registered in the Commercial Register